realSquidCoder/The-SquidCoder-Mod-master/README.md

 Credit where credit is due:
 - Thx to Kaupenjoe & SilentChaos512 for their AMAZING Forge modding tutorials.
 - Thx to everyone who helps with the Create Mod for an amazing mod and great code to look at.
-(I plan to use their copper oxidation code as a start for my copper things).
 - Thx to Mojang for obvious reasons.